-In addition to making sure you’re wearing adequate clothing and sunscreen, you might consider using your umbrella as a sunshade.
-This could prove particularly effective if you’re playing a course with little natural shade or when you’re playing in a 36 hole competition.
+In addition to making sure you’re wearing adequate clothing and sunscreen, you might consider using your golf umbrella as a sunshade.
+This could prove particularly effective if you’re playing a course with little natural shade or when you’re playing in a 36-hole competition.

 Where possible try to spend as much time as you can in shaded areas.